PiusAsigri/td3-reacher/README.md

 - `.venv/bin/pip: No such file or directory` — the venv was created before `python3-venv` was installed.
 Fix it with `python -m ensurepip --upgrade`, or recreate: `deactivate; rm -rf .venv; python3 -m venv .venv; source .venv/bin/activate`.
-  Deleting `.venv` loses nothing — your code, logs and results live in the project folder, not the venv.
+  Deleting `.venv` is harmless since logs and results live in the project folder, not the venv.

 ## 2. Reproduce the headline result (clean environment)